How should I structure a domestic helper interview?

-- Did she work to a set schedule?
+- Did the helper work to a set schedule?

-- Ask for her to explain her approximate schedule.
+- Ask the helper to describe their approximate schedule.

-- Did she cook using recipes or was she shown how to prepare dishes?
+- Did the helper cook using recipes or were they shown how to prepare dishes?

-- Did she have any problems with her previous employers?
-How did she resolve these conflicts?
+- Did the helper have any problems with their previous employers?
+How did they resolve these conflicts?